Nine times Erik Lamela was the Premier League’s ultimate sh*thouse

 Getting Anthony Martial sent off

 A painter would describe it as a “light brushstroke”, but Lamela took Martial’s contact as an invitation to fall over and get his opponent dismissed during that 6-1 win at Old Trafford.

-Rumours Jose Mourinho immediately tried to adopt Lamela after the game remain unconfirmed.
+Rumours Jose Mourinho immediately tried to adopt Lamela after the game have sadly been unconfirmed.